 A gender assessment was conducted to provide an overview of gender issues in Lesotho in the legal and socio-cultural context, highlight differentiated gender impacts of climate change specific to agriculture and smallholder farmers in Lesotho, and to provide gender-specific recommendations for how the project could address these identified risks and increase the resilience and adaptive capacity of women and all groups in an equitable and effective fashion.
 Gender analysis needs to take place early in the planning process so that an understanding of gender-differentiated issues, roles, and power relations is built into the project.
 This GA has been prepared using a mix of secondary and primary data.
 A key source of secondary data was an Integrated Cross-Cutting Context Analysis and Risk Assessment on Gender and Protection in Lesotho (ICARA), conducted by the WFP Lesotho Country Office in October 2023.
 In order to inform the proposal development, an initial draft was prepared based on these secondary sources at an early stage of the proposal development process.
-This was then further developed through the integration of the entire project proposal.
-Stakeholder representatives consultations were integrated into GA, and the recommendations from the GA were used to develop the project activities.
+This was then further developed through the integration of the findings of the stakeholder consultations at national, district, and community level, in parallel with the elucidation of the entire project proposal.
+Stakeholder representatives consulted with a specifically gender perspective are detailed in Annex 6.
+The findings from the stakeholder and community consultations were integrated into GA, and the recommendations from the GA were used to develop the project activities.
 Once the Gender Action Plan was developed, this was further integrated into the proposal, and project activities fine-tuned where necessary.